mhdphp/rpg-game-python/README.md

 Some solutions are different from those presented in the course

-Even the game is not fully operational (it  is not included the enemy choose items) I think this was a pretty good exercise.
+Even the game is not fully operational (it  is not included the enemy choose items - for instance, and some refactoring is needed also...)
+I think this was a pretty good exercise.
 Thanks Nick Germain - https://github.com/nickgermaine